eliyahabba/PromptSuite/README.md

-# MultiPromptify
+# PromptSuite

 A tool that creates multi-prompt datasets from single-prompt datasets using templates with variation specifications.

 ## Overview

-MultiPromptify transforms your single-prompt datasets into rich multi-prompt datasets by applying various types of variations specified in your templates.
+PromptSuite transforms your single-prompt datasets into rich multi-prompt datasets by applying various types of variations specified in your templates.
 It supports HuggingFace-compatible datasets and provides both a command-line interface and a modern web UI.

 ## 📚 Documentation